 Our operating agreement with BUCKLER contains certain provisions to benefit and protect the Company, including (1) sharing in any (a) defined profits realized by BUCKLER from the anticipated financing spreads resulting from repurchase financing facilitated by BUCKLER, and (b) distributions from BUCKLER to its members of net cash receipts, and (2) the realization of anticipated savings from reduced clearing, brokerage, trading and administrative fees.
-In addition, the independent directors of the Company must approve, in their sole discretion, any third-party business engaged by BUCKLER and may cause BUCKLER to wind up and dissolve and promptly return certain subordinated loans we provide to BUCKLER as regulatory capital (as described more fully below) if the independent directors reasonably determine that BUCKLER's ability to provide attractive securities transactions for the Company is materially adversely affected.
-For each of the years ended December 31, 2023 and December 31, 2022, we earned \$0 from BUCKLER as an allocated share of Financing Gross Profit for a reduction of interest on repurchase agreements charged to the Company.
-Financing Gross Profit is defined in the operating agreement, subject to a contractually required reduction in our share of the Financing Gross Profit of \$306 per annum, which expired at the end of the first quarter of 2022.
+In addition, the independent directors of the Company must approve, in their sole discretion, any third-party business engaged by BUCKLER and may, under certain circumstances, cause BUCKLER to wind up and dissolve and promptly return certain subordinated loans we provide to BUCKLER as regulatory capital (as described more fully below).
+For each of the years ended December 31, 2024 and December 31, 2023, we earned \$0 from BUCKLER as an allocated share of Financing Gross Profit for a reduction of interest on repurchase agreements charged to the Company.
+Financing Gross Profit is defined in the operating agreement.

 Effective March 20, 2023, the Company committed to provide on demand a subordinated loan agreement to BUCKLER in an amount up to \$200,000.
 The commitment extends through March 20, 2026, and is collateralized by mortgage backed and/or U.S. Treasury Securities owned by the Company and pledged to BUCKLER.
 The commitment is treated by BUCKLER currently as capital for regulatory purposes and BUCKLER may pledge the securities to secure its own borrowings.
 This arrangement replaced the prior \$105,000 subordinated loan, which was to mature on May 1, 2025.
 In March 2023, BUCKLER, at its option after obtaining regulatory approval, repaid all of the principal amount of the loan.
 The loan had a stated interest rate of zero, plus additional interest payable to the Company in an amount equal to the amount of interest earned by BUCKLER on the investment of the loan proceeds, generally in government securities funds.
-For the years ended December 31, 2023, December 31, 2022 and December 31, 2021, the Company earned \$973, \$1,597 and \$70 in interest on this loan.
+For the years ended December 31, 2024, December 31, 2023 and December 31, 2022, the Company earned \$0, \$973 and \$1,597 in interest on this loan.

 On February 22, 2021, the Company entered into an uncommitted revolving credit facility and security agreement with BUCKLER.
 Under the terms of the facility, the Company may, in its sole and absolute discretion, provide drawings to BUCKLER of up to \$50,000.
 Interest on drawings is payable monthly at the Federal Reserve Bank of New York SOFR plus 2% per annum.
-To date, BUCKLER has not used the facility and therefore no interest was payable for the year ended December 31, 2023.
+To date, BUCKLER has not yet used the facility and therefore no interest expense was payable for the year ended December 31, 2024.